Zacks Investment Research Downgrades Datatec (OTCMKTS:DTTLY) to Sell

-Zacks Investment Research cut shares of Datatec (OTCMKTS:DTTLY – Get Rating) from a hold rating to a sell rating in a report published on Wednesday morning, Zacks.com reports.
+Datatec (OTCMKTS:DTTLY – Get Rating) was downgraded by Zacks Investment Research from a “hold” rating to a “sell” rating in a note issued to investors on Tuesday, Zacks.com reports.

 According to Zacks, “DataTec Limited provides ICT solutions and services.
 The company’s operating division consists of Technology Distribution, Integration and Managed Services and Consulting and Research.
 DataTec Limited is based in Sandown, South Africa. “